atpsoft/atpsoft.github.io/_pages/about.md

 published: true
 ---

+Our company name comes from the phrase "All Things are Possible".
+Ok, maybe that's hyperbole, but... what can we say, we love a challenge.

-Our name is also inspired by the <a href="https://en.wikipedia.org/wiki/Adenosine_triphosphate">ATP molecule</a>.<br />
+Our name is also inspired by the <a href="https://biologydictionary.net/atp/">ATP molecule</a>.<br />

-We are a small development shop started by two brothers that were tired of dealing with software that was good but incomplete.
-Our goal in everything we do is to make software that is both usable and extremely functional.
-We started with a task management software (Jade tasks) that we are working towards making the most usable and functional task management software ever.
-Give us time and we will change the way you task!
+We are a small development shop started by two brothers.
+We are longtime software developers, but relatively new to our latest area of focus: mobile app development.
+We like to build quality software that is both easy to use and highly customizable - a combination that can be challenging to pull off.

+Our first app is a todo list app for iOS: <a href="http://jadetasks.com">Jade Tasks</a>.
+It's a labor of love that we use ourselves every day.

 <!--
 No Test [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.